avdajay/bulk-meta-editor/README.md

-# Bulk Meta Editor for Yoast
+# Bulk Meta Editor

-This is a WordPress plugin that bulk updates the seo data used by the Yoast SEO plugin cause their current bulk editing feature is ironically cumbersome.
+This is a WordPress plugin that bulk updates the seo data used by the SEO plugins.
+Currently supports Yoast cause their bulk editing feature is ironically cumbersome.

 ## Requirements